-It’s 2019 and you walk into a brick-and-mortar retail store.
+Today, you walk into a brick-and-mortar retail store.
 No, this is not a joke, and that’s not the punchline.
-ECommerce continues to take bigger bites out of the retail pie, but there are still unrealized milestones when it comes to the innovations and convenience of brick and mortar.
+E-commerce continues to take bigger bites out of the retail pie, but there are still unrealized milestones for the innovations and convenience of brick-and-mortar.
 One of the last frontiers is the presence of the friendly, helpful shop assistant.

 How to piece together your own personal assistant

-While virtual shopping assistants are in development, a program that will feel human to your customers is not quite in reach — or in budget.
+While virtual shopping assistants are in development, a program that will feel human to your customers is not quite within reach — or within budget.
 However, it’s not too hard to combine several different applications to give your visitors a taste of the best features of a shopping assistant without too much of a splurge.

 Ordering food for pickup or delivery has also taken off in the Facebook Messenger world.
 Starbucks is just a few messages away from being available to pick up at your local shop, Dominos can tell you the daily pizza deal, and Pizza Hut lets you complete the entire ordering experience without even leaving Facebook.
 These are all done using various chatbots with the same experience as when you chat with a friend.

-MongoDB has a customer service chatbot like this, that is able to ascertain if a visitor is a qualified lead by asking a few questions, and if they are, direct them to the correct sales rep. Sephora makes another appearance in this arena — are you surprised they’re in the chatbot customer service game too?
-On their website, not only can you ask basic questions — you can even get makeup recommendations from their AI.
-Customers are able to scan a photo of a makeup look they like from anywhere and get advice on what to get to cop the look.
+MongoDB has a customer service chatbot like this that can ascertain if a visitor is a qualified lead by asking a few questions and if they are, direct them to the correct sales rep. Sephora makes another appearance in this arena — are you surprised they’re in the chatbot customer service game, too?
+On their website, not only can you ask basic questions, but you can even get makeup recommendations from their AI.
+Customers can scan a photo of a makeup look they like from anywhere and get advice on what to get to cop the look.

 Convincing your visitors to get emails from you isn’t an easy task — what if a chatbot could convince them for you, and only send them exactly what they want to see?
 That’s what TechCrunch’s bot claims to do, without any extra effort on the part of the subscriber at all.
 When the reader signs up for personalized news using the chatbot service, its AI software then keeps track of the type of news that they read and sends them only articles that it thinks they’d be interested in.